 Since the commencement of our operations, we have devoted substantially all of our resources to performing research and development and manufacturing activities in support of our own product development efforts and those of our collaborators, raising capital to support and expand such activities and providing general and administrative support for these operations.
-We have funded our operations to date primarily from upfront, milestone and other payments under our collaboration agreements with Celgene (now BMS), Merck and EMD Serono, the issuance and sale of redeemable convertible preferred stock, our initial public offering, or IPO, of common stock and debt proceeds.
+We have funded our operations to date primarily from upfront, milestone and other payments under our collaboration agreements with Celgene (now BMS), Merck and EMD Serono, the issuance and sale of redeemable convertible preferred stock, our public offerings of common stock and debt proceeds.

 We have no products approved for commercial sale and have not generated any revenue from commercial product sales.
-We had a net loss of \$19.6 million and \$14.3 million for the three months ended March 31, 2020 and 2019, respectively.
+We had a loss from operations of \$35.6 million and net income of \$10.3 million, due principally to an unrealized gain of \$48.9 million related to our holdings of Vaxcyte common stock, for the six months ended June 30, 2020, and net loss of \$28.0 million for the six months ended June 30, 2019.
 We cannot assure you that we will have net income or that we will generate positive cash flow from operating activities in the future.
-As of March 31, 2020, we had an accumulated deficit of \$215.3 million.
+As of June 30, 2020, we had an accumulated deficit of \$185.5 million.
 We do not expect to generate any revenue from commercial product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
-We expect our operating expenses to significantly increase as we continue to develop, and seek regulatory approvals for, our product candidates, engage in other research and development activities, expand our pipeline of product candidates, continue to develop our manufacturing facility and capabilities, maintain and expand our intellectual property portfolio, seek regulatory and marketing approval for any product candidates that we may develop, acquire or in-license other assets or technologies, ultimately establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval and operate as a public company.
-Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials, our expenditures on other research and development activities and the timing of achievement and receipt of upfront, milestones and other collaboration agreement payments.
+We expect our operating expenses to significantly increase as we continue to develop, and seek regulatory approvals for, our product candidates, engage in other research and development activities, expand our pipeline of product candidates, continue to develop our manufacturing and research and development facilities and capabilities, maintain and expand our intellectual property portfolio, seek regulatory and marketing approval for any product candidates that we may develop, acquire or in-license other assets or technologies, ultimately establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval and operate as a public company.
+Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials, our expenditures on other research and development activities and the timing of achievement and receipt of upfront, milestones and other collaboratio